Tips for Getting Better Sleep

 - Someone who insists on having the TV on while sleeping.

-3. BECOME UNAVAILABLE WHEN YOU GO TO SLEEP
+3. BECOME UNAVAILABLE WHILE YOU ARE SLEEPING

 For some people, it would be virtually impossible (even at night) to go several hours in a row without someone trying to get ahold of them.

-You may be convinced that you have to have a phone on you at all times (even while you are sleeping) because of all the "What Ifs" in life. ("What if there's a family emergency?", "What if there's a work emergency?", or "What if there's a world emergency?")
+Many people are convinced that they have to have a phone on them at all times (even while they are sleeping) because of all the "what ifs" in life.
+(What if there's a family emergency?, What if there's a work emergency?, or What if there's a world emergency?)

 4. AVOID CAFFEINE AND OTHER STIMULANTS